Friday, December 20, 2024

 It's October, so it's time to pull out my collections of ghost stories and classic tales of horror for some spooky seasonal reading.
 Where to start?
 Perhaps "Green Tea" by Sheridan Le Fanu, or "The Wendigo" by Algernon Blackwood.

 Perhaps the biggest news in reading this week is that I finally finished The Pilgrim's Progress by John Bunyan.
 It certainly feels good to have come to the end of that particular pilgrimage.
-I also read Rasselas this week, completing my first book by Samuel Johnson and checking off a category on my Literary Life Reading Challenge.
+I also read Rasselas this week, completing my first book by Samuel Johnson.

 On Monday morning, I woke early and read Treacle Walker by Alan Garner in one sitting.
 Some of Garner's books can go quickly like this.
 I have been a fan of Alan Garner ever since discovering the 1969 Granada television adaptation of his novel The Owl Service, in which the Welsh myth of Blodeuwedd manifests in the lives of three teenagers in 1960's Wales.
 Treacle Walker and Garner's novel Elidor also explore the theme of myth, folklore, and ancient landscape memory intersecting with the modern "ordinary" world, making our world seem not so ordinary.